-As we dedicate our lives to serving our Master, in whom we now have acceptance by His Blood, we recognise that giving a deformed or dwarfed service is NOT acceptable to Elohim – no half-hearted or lukewarm service – it is all or nothing!
+As we dedicate our lives to serving our Master, in whom we now have acceptance by His Blood, we recognise that giving a deformed or dwarfed service is NOT acceptable to Elohim.
+In other words, no half-hearted or lukewarm service – it is all or nothing!.

-The tithe was something that was already in place, as we remember that Aḇraham gave a tenth to Malkitseḏeq, and so Aḇraham would have certainly taught Yitsḥaq this clear principle or tithing and so Ya’aqoḇ here is saying that to tithe was an obvious, yet he was declaring to give more than just the tithe!!!
+The tithe was something that was already in place, as we remember that Aḇraham gave a tenth to Malkitseḏeq, and so, Aḇraham would have certainly taught Yitsḥaq this clear principle of tithing and so Ya’aqoḇ is saying here that to tithe was an obvious standard, yet he was declaring to give more than just the tithe!!!